Iron Man (2008 film): Development

 In April 1990, Universal Pictures bought the rights to develop Iron Man for the big screen, with Stuart Gordon to direct a low-budget film based on the property.
 By February 1996, 20th Century Fox had acquired the rights from Universal.
 In January 1997, Nicolas Cage expressed interest in portraying the character, while in September 1998, Tom Cruise expressed interest in producing as well as starring in an Iron Man film.
+Cruise later declined the role as he was not comfortable on taking it.
 Jeff Vintar and Iron Man co-creator Stan Lee co-wrote a story for Fox, which Vintar adapted into a screenplay.
 It included a new science-fiction origin for the character, and featured MODOK as the villain.
 Tom Rothman, President of Production at Fox, credited the screenplay with finally making him understand the character.
 In May 1999, Jeffrey Caine was hired to rewrite Vintar and Lee's script.
 That October, Quentin Tarantino was approached to write and direct the film.
 Fox sold the rights to New Line Cinema the following December, reasoning that although the Vintar/Lee script was strong, the studio had too many Marvel superheroes in development, and "we can't make them all."

 We worked with Michael Crichton's researchers to find a grounded realistic way to deal with the suit.
 The idea was he needed the suit to stay alive.
 He's the same guy we used with Spider-Man 2 to come up with Doc Ock's inhibitor chips and what the arms are made of and how they work. ...
 Mandarin was an Indonesian terrorist who masqueraded as a rich playboy who Tony knew.